Why Most Exhibitors Waste Their Messe Investment

 Good follow-up is a process, not an email template.

 For a practical sequence, read Post-Fair Follow-Up: Turning Conversations into Leads.
+For planning before the event, use How to Prepare for a Trade Fair in Germany (30-Day B2B Checklist for International Exhibitors).

 Hidden Cause: No ROI Definition Before the Event